hieuphamjr/WebDev/README.md

-"This repository is belong to Pham Van Hieu.
+This repository is belong to Pham Van Hieu.
 Under the collaboration of:
- "
+Phan Quang Hung